 Steps to Take:

 - Contact your academic advisor in preparation for your return to Stanford.
-If you are undeclared please contact a UAR advisor.
+If you are undeclared please contact Academic Advising.
 If you have declared, contact your departmental advisor.

 - International students should contact the Bechtel International Center two to three months before returning to the United States.